-Noe gained worldwide fame (or ill fame) after Irreversible.
+Noe gained worldwide fame (or ill fame) after ‘Irreversible‘.
 A film that many hate; and as many love.
-It created a furore when it first premiered.
-Surprisingly, Climax has been much warmly received in comparison.
+It created a furore when it first premiered at Cannes, so much so that several members of the audience walked out from the screening.
+Some were even left sick.
+Surprisingly, ‘Climax’ has been much warmly received in comparison.
 Not that climax is any less controversial, but it seems like critics have come to expect the unexpected from Noe.
 And that helped several, including me, to go into the film with an open mind and come out with a smile.
 Yes smile!
 Not just me, but I saw several other critics smiling when after the lights came on.
 The reason many of us were smiling because we were amazed by the audacity of Noe to have pulled off a film that has no right even being remotely fascinating.
 How on earth can someone blend EDM, drugs, dance, suspense, blood, sex, incest and still create a coherent film?
 But by using the same tricks he has used in his previous films — that is by involving audiences in the scene on the screen rather than the story — Noe keeps you engaged from beginning to the end.

 Climax is about a troupe of young dancers who gather in a remote building to rehearse a dance performance.
 Following an unforgettable opening performance, the troupe begins an all-night celebration.
 The diverse group has several personal issues and share gossip about one another during the celebration.